How to recognise suicide warning signs

 As quickly as you can, refer or guide the person you are concerned about to Pieta (or your doctor or local mental health service).
 If you can, make the call with them or travel with them to the appointment.

 Remember, most people who talk about suicide do not want to die.
 They simply want to stop the pain they feel.

-Knowing the signs, you can save a life.
+Knowing the SIGNS, you can save a life.

-Know Suicide Toolkit
+Signs of Suicide Toolkit

 Download our Know Suicide poster, leaflet, and social media assets to help spread the word on how to support someone who may be in suicidal crisis.